A New Spin on Your Laundry Room

 Amp it Up

 Adding a dash of colour to the laundry room can be achieved with decorative items or laundry appliances.
 Washers and dryers are now available in varied hues such as bright red and charcoal.
 But before you make a final choice on appliances consult with your Licensed Electrical Contractor because you may need an electrical upgrade.
 That beautiful washing machine needs to be on a 120-volt 15 or 20-amp receptacle, on its own circuit.
 The outlet should be placed out of reach and directly behind the machine.
 Any outlets within a child’s reach need to be Tamper-Resistant.
 And that’s not all.
-At least one other dedicated circuit must be installed in the laundry room to support any other 120-volt 15 or 20-amp receptacles.
-These outlets will power your iron, steamer, heated drying rack or any other high-tech solutions you’re adding.
+At least one other receptacle must be installed in the laundry room to support any other 120-volt 15 or 20-amp receptacles.
+These outlets will power your iron, steamer, heated drying rack or any other high-tech solutions you’re adding and can be on the same circuit as that for the washing machine.

 Wash and Go